 Maybe the greatest issue approached by religions is the ability of humans to survive.
 Belief and spiritual practice are seen as a way to conquer death by joining divinity.
 Meanwhile immortality and eternity are concepts that are hard to grasp.
 Therefore they are dealt with through negation – the infinite can only be uttered through pronouncing the finite.

 12 etudes on everlasting life was a series of pieces that attempted to find 12 ways to practice a life everlasting.
 Every month during 2010 a new etude was performed.
 Each etude was created between myself and another artist and was worked on for 3 uninterrupted days.
-The etudes have been collected into a publication, the Manual of Everlasting Life.
+The etudes, or practices of not dying, have been collected into a publication, the Manual of Everlasting Life.

 The series was a part of Reality Research Centers research plan for the year 2010, which I directed and the theme of which was ‘Can the Sacred Be Performed?’.

 I ETUDE ON EVERLASTING LIFE – AWAKENING